-A company founded by a Lynchburg College history graduate is one of the fastest-growing businesses in Charlotte, North Carolina.
+A company founded by a University of Lynchburg history graduate is one of the fastest-growing businesses in Charlotte, North Carolina.

 Jason Rankin ’98 founded ZAP Consulting in 2010 to help insurance companies assess claims involving electronic office equipment.
 The business has grown consistently and now operates in all 50 states.
 On December 7, the Charlotte Business Journal honored ZAP Consulting’s rapid growth at the journal’s Fast 50 event.